|Values are valid only on day of printing.|

-Autosomal dominant hypercholesterolemia (ADH) is characterized by high levels of low-density lipoprotein (LDL) cholesterol and associated with premature cardiovascular disease and myocardial infarction.
+Autosomal dominant hypercholesterolemia (ADH) is characterized by high levels of LDL cholesterol and associated with premature cardiovascular disease and myocardial infarction.
 The majority of ADH is caused by genetic variants that lead to decreased intracellular uptake of cholesterol.
-Approximately 1:500 individuals worldwide are affected by ADH and 15% of individuals with ADH have familial defective apolipoprotein B-100 (FDB) due to mutations in the LDL receptor-binding domain of the APOB gene, which maps to chromosome 2p and encodes for apolipoprotein B-100.
+Approximately 1 in 500 individuals worldwide are affected by ADH and 15% of individuals with ADH have familial defective apolipoprotein B-100 (FDB) due to mutations in the LDL receptor-binding domain of the APOB gene, which maps to chromosome 2p and encodes for apolipoprotein B-100.
 FDB can occur in either the heterozygous or homozygous state, with the latter expressing more severe disease.
 Approximately 40% of males and 20% of females with an APOB mutation will develop coronary artery disease.

 There is a high degree of phenotypic overlap between FDB and familial hypercholesterolemia (FH), the latter due to mutations in LDLR, which encodes for the LDL receptor (LDLR).
 In general, individuals with FDB have less severe hypercholesterolemia, fewer occurrences of tendinous xanthomas, and a lower incidence of coronary artery disease, compared with FH.
 Plasma LDL cholesterol levels in patients with homozygous FDB are similar to levels found in patients with heterozygous (rather than homozygous) FH.